Batunacun2020/XGBoost-SHAP-values/README.md

 ## Install
 Please check the install text.
 ## Data and output introduction
+### Model selection
 The present example of machine learning modelling was created on the basis of spatial data from Inner Mongolia (China).
-Firstly, a model (lr) was developed on the basis of logistic regression.
+Firstly, a model (Logistic regression) was developed on the basis of logistic regression.
 This model achieves only a low accuracy and serves as a benchmark.
-The second model xgb was created using XGBoost.
-It achieved a very high accuracy both in training and, more importantly, in test data excluded from training.
+The second non-linear (black box model) model was created using XGBoost.
+It achieved a very high accuracy both in training and simulating process, more importantly, in test data excluded from training.
+### Imbalance issue
 The data has an unbalanced distribution for class 0 (no degradation) and class 1 (degradation) of about 10:1 To change this, artificial values were added using a "RandomOverSampler" from the Python package "imblearn".
 Over-sampling method refers Artificial points are added to the minority class of an imbalanced sampling set, making it equal to the majority class and resulting in equal sized samples.
+### Open black box model-SHAP values
 Furthermore, the SHAP library was used for the statistical analysis of xgb in the methodology presented here.
 The SHAP allows a detailed analysis of single decisions, the dependencies of two inputs up to the overall analysis of the feature_importance (shap.summary_plot).
 This was used to determine the four most important influencing variables of the model.
 SHAP values as a statistical method use used in this project to sort the driver’s effects, and break down the prediction into individual feature impacts.